richelbilderbeek/cpp/content/CppMakeErrorColonExpected.md

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  ` GNU Make 3.81 Copyright (C) 2006  Free Software Foundation, Inc. This is free software; see the source for copying conditions.
+  ` GNU Make 3.81 Copyright 2006  Free Software Foundation, Inc. This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 This program built for i686-pc-cygwin`
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------